 Is a bilingual education in Switzerland the right choice for your child?

 In many countries, there are huge barriers to introducing a bilingual educational strategy.
 It is therefore one of the great opportunities to be capitalised on when uprooting your family from the comfort of your native land, and bringing them over to a multilingual country like Switzerland.
-If kids are young enough, and to a certain extent, tough enough, then a bilingual education can clearly be a fantastic opportunity.
+If kids are young enough then a bilingual education can clearly be a fantastic opportunity.

 However, placing your child in a bilingual environment is not a ‘no-brainer’, by any means.
 For example, if your child is over a certain age, or if they are reticent or particularly shy or disruptive, it may be counter-productive and push them beyond their limits.
 Although mostly children are incredibly adaptable with sponge-like brains ripe for picking up languages, if they are thrust into this environment when they are not suited to it, it may backfire and be detrimental.
 If this happens, far from developing the intended superior listening and communication skills, or the much hoped-for academic and professional boost, they can actually start to play up in class, or stop listening altogether.